Hyrtsi/hyrtsi.github.io/docs/bicycling.md

 - Taiwan is a good place for bicyclists

 That's it.
 Please don't be offended if the piece of land you love wasn't listed.
 Please contact me if you think your country is the best place ever for my tour.

+# Conclusion on my 'bucket list' of countries and areas

+- Start somewhere in Europe
+- Prefer not to start from Finland to south to Baltics because I've cycled the Baltics already twice
+- Start going from west to east
+- Avoid countries flagged as dangerous, in war, unstable or too difficult to get a visa to

+Possible route for the first leg:
+- Start from Italy
+- Go to Croatia and follow the coastline to Bosnia-Montenegro-Albania-Greece
+- Start moving towards North-Macedonia, Bulgaria, Turkey
+- Georgia, Armenia, Azerbaidjan, then a ferry to Kazakstan
+- Kazakstan does not have any border with Mongolia so try to transit to Mongolia via Russia or China
+- End the trip there OR
+- try to get to India-Nepal-Myanmar-Thailand-Laos-Cambodia-Vietnam and end the trip there OR
+- fly to Japan

+Basically move from west to east as long distance as possible.

+Australia can be probably reached without a flight by going to Malesia, Singapore, Sumatra, Jakarta and using just ferries.
+But I'm not sure if that would be in scope of this leg.

+Second leg: Americas
+Third leg: Australia and NZ
+Fourth leg: Morocco to West Africa

 # Parameters to optimize